How to Talk About Racism Without Sounding Like a Racist

 Jeffrey is an award-winning author of two novels and an Emmy award-winning television director.
 During a 34-year career at NBC News, Jeffrey directed a decade of Meet the Press, The Today Show, NBC Nightly News, The Chris Matthews and other major special events from the Washington, D.C. news bureau.
 He is an accomplished public speaker, commenting on issues of race, social justice and writing.
 Visit his website or follow him on Instagram, Twitter and Facebook.

-Jeffrey’s newest book, The Emancipation of Evan Walls, is set to be released in Spring 2019.
+Jeffrey’s newest book, The Emancipation of Evan Walls, was released in June 2018.

 Molly McPherson, M.S., APR, combines her knowledge of current communication practices with years of news and PR experience to develop the right plans and messaging for clients to protect and build their reputations.
 Molly founded the Communicate with Confidence Leadership Training Program and frequently speaks on crisis communications, public relations and social media.